SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"txPower" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.

 - **US T3 24 Hour AVG**: Calculated.
-Total number of T3 timeouts in the last 24 hours from US channels associated to the CMs connected to the node, divided by the total number of channels.
+Total number of T3 timeouts in the last 24 hours from US channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"t3" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.